garywongkai/tp/docs/DeveloperGuide.md

 1. Deleting a schedule while all persons are being shown

     1. Prerequisites: List some persons using the `list` command.
 All persons in the contact list.
+Assume there are 6 persons in the contact list and that each person has 2 schedules.

+    1. Test case: `deleteSched 1 schedule/1`<br>
+       Expected: Deletes the first schedule from the first person in the contact list.

+   1. Test case: `deleteSched 0 schedule/1`<br>
+      Expected: No schedule is deleted.
+Error details shown in the status message.
+Contact list remains the same.
+      The error is because person index is out of range

-    1. Test case: `deleteSched 1 s/CS2103 weekly meeting start/2024-04-15 12:00 end/2024-04-17 11:00`<br>
+   1. Test case: `deleteSched 1 schedule/3`<br>
-       Expected:
+      Expected: Similar to previous.
+The error is because the schedule index is out of range

    1. Other incorrect deleteSched commands to try: `deleteSched`, `deleteSched x schedule/x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.